Energy return on investment: Natural gas

+Nuclear plants

+The EROI for nuclear plants ranges from 20 to 81.

 Non-manmade energy inputs

 The natural or primary energy sources are not included in the calculation of energy invested, only the human-applied sources.

-For example, in the case of biofuels the solar insolation driving photosynthesis is not included, and the energy used in the stellar synthesis of fissile elements is not included for nuclear fission.
+For example, in the case of biofuels, the solar insolation driving photosynthesis is not included, and the energy used in the stellar synthesis of fissile elements is not included for nuclear fission.
 The energy returned includes only human usable energy and not wastes such as waste heat.

 Nevertheless, heat of any form can be counted where it is actually used for heating.
-However the use of waste heat in district heating and water desalination in cogeneration plants is rare, and in practice it is often excluded in EROI analysis of energy sources.
+However, the use of waste heat in district heating and water desalination in cogeneration plants is rare, and in practice it is often excluded in EROI analysis of energy sources.

 Competing methodology

-In a 2010 paper by Murphy and Hall, the advised extended ["Ext"] boundary protocol, for all future research on EROI, was detailed.
-In order to produce, what they consider, a more realistic assessment and generate greater consistency in comparisons, than what Hall and others view as the "weak points" in a competing methodology.
+In a 2010 paper by Murphy and Hall, a proposed extended ["Ext"] boundary protocol, for all future research on EROI, was detailed, to produce what they consider to be a more realistic assessment and to generate greater consistency in comparisons than what Hall and others view as the "weak points" in competing methodology.
 In more recent years, however, a source of continued controversy is the creation of a different methodology endorsed by certain members of the IEA which for example most notably in the case of photovoltaic solar panels, controversially generates more favorable values.

 In the case of photovoltaic solar panels, the IEA method tends to focus on the energy used in the factory process alone.
 In 2016, Hall observed that much of the published work in this field is produced by advocates or persons with a connection to business interests among the competing technologies, and that government agencies had not yet provided adequate funding for rigorous analysis by more neutral observers.